Review by Graham Johnstone

 Ditko’s artwork was the main selling point – his visualisations of the magical worlds and effects were groundbreaking, so it must have been a blow to lose him, even more on Strange than the top-selling Spider-Man.
 The title wouldn’t approach the same heights for some years. but Lee as editor made a decent try.
 Replacement artist Bill Everett was a good choice, being closer to the grace and quirkiness of Ditko, than, say, the monumental action of Jack Kirby.
 His work here is well composed with a stylish cleanness, and the magical effects almost pass for Ditko.

 The first half of the 1960s had seen Lee launch a number of successful titles.
 However, by 1966, when the content of this volume begins, he couldn’t sustain scripting them all.
-Credits jump back and forth between Lee and protegés Dennis (Denny) O’Neill, and Roy Thomas, before falling to other, now forgotten, writers.
+Credits jump back and forth between Lee and protegés Dennis (Denny) O’Neil, and Roy Thomas, before falling to other, now forgotten, writers.

-After a redundant recap of the Dormammu story, O’Neill introduces Kaluu.
+After a redundant recap of the Dormammu story, O’Neil introduces Kaluu.
 He and Strange’s mentor the Ancient One were youthful friends, learning magic together, before a divergence of views brought them into conflict.
 It nicely mirrors the Strange/Mordo back-story.
 What doesn’t convince is that the recklessly ambitious Kaluu would hide in another dimension, only returning to settle old scores when his old ‘frenemy’ is in his frail dotage.

 Marie Severin (sample right) then manages to sustain the Ditko look.
 Some of the scenes of movement are nice, although she’s the only Marvel artist to stylise figures by making them shorter!
 Once settled in, her depiction of some magical effects is imaginative, for example when Strange and the rescued Clea are on the Road of Repetition.
 They transform into a negative image, and have to jump into and merge with their other normally coloured selves.